timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/guide/prompt-engineering.md

 ## Tool Use

-Hashbrown supports function calling ("tools").
+Hashbrown supports tool calling ("tools").
 Define tools with `useTool` and pass them to chat hooks.

 ```tsx
 import { useTool, useChat } from '@hashbrownai/react';